10% OFF

 No, road tax and car insurance are two separate things.
 Road tax is a tax that you pay to use your vehicle in the UK, while car insurance is a policy that protects you financially if you are involved in an accident or your car is stolen.
 Both are legal requirements for using a vehicle on public roads in the UK.

-Currently, electric cars in the UK are exempt from road tax.
-However, from April 2025, they will be subject to Vehicle Excise Duty (VED), with most paying £195 annually and those over £40,000 paying more.
+Yes, from April 1, 2025, they will be subject to Vehicle Excise Duty (VED), with most paying £195 annually and those over £40,000 paying more.

 No, you typically need the V5C logbook (also known as the vehicle registration certificate) to tax a car.
 If you don’t have it, you may need to apply for a replacement logbook before you can tax the vehicle.